dogmasigmaanima/my-characters/README.md

 These are free stock images of robot characters I drew as a hobby.I'm not very good at drawing illustrations, so there might be some strange or unclear parts.

-All of my original characters are in the public domain.I have relinquished both the copyright to my illustrations and the copyright to the characters.
+All of my original characters are in the public domain.I have relinquished both the copyright to my illustrations and the copyright to the characters.You are free to edit or modify my illustrations, but I will not be held responsible for any problems that may arise.

 I relinquish my copyright and will not exercise my neighboring rights.